phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ## Dask cluster

-There are a multitude of different options to set up a Dask cluster, see the [Dask documentation](https://docs.dask.org/en/stable/deploying.html) for a non-exhaustive list of deployment options.
+There are various different options to set up a Dask cluster, see the [Dask documentation](https://docs.dask.org/en/stable/deploying.html) for a non-exhaustive list of deployment options.
 I will use [Coiled](https://docs.coiled.io/user_guide/index.html) to create a cluster on AWS with